Brazil court scraps order to recall up to 400,000 Volkswagens

 The German company said that it agreed with authorities of several Brazilian states at the time to resolve the issue by offering free oil checks and changes for the affected cars.
 It also extended the guarantee on the engines.

-For more details on the prior judgement and the alleged engine problem, see: (Reporting by Peter Murphy; Editing by Edwina Gibbs)
+For more details on the prior judgment and the alleged engine problem, see: [ID:nL2N0AH0L1]